orlenyslp/Caterpillar/README.md

 For running Caterpillar locally, download the source code from the repository and follow the next steps to set up the applications and install the required dependencies.
 For running caterpillar from a Docker image go directly to the last section of this document.
 Be aware that the Docker image works only on the version v1.0.

-## Installing testrpc
+## Installing Ganache CLI

-By default, the core of Caterpillar was configured to run on top of TestRPC which is a Node.js based Ethereum client for testing and development.
+By default, the core of Caterpillar was configured to run on top of Ganache CLI which is a Node.js based Ethereum client for testing and development.
 It uses ethereumjs to simulate full client behavior and make developing Ethereum applications.
 All the instructions about the installation can be found here: https://github.com/trufflesuite/ganache-cli/.
 However, the Ethereum Provider can be updated at the beginning of the source code in the controller "caterpillar-core/src/models/models.controller.ts" (check the comments).

-Nothe that, ganache-cli is written in Javascript and distributed as a Node package via npm.
+Note that Ganache CLI is written in Javascript and distributed as a Node package via npm.
 Make sure you have Node.js (>= v6.11.5) installed.
-Besides, be aware to start the testrpc server before running the applications Caterpillar Core and Services Manager.
+Besides, be aware to start the Ganache CLI server before running the applications Caterpillar Core and Services Manager.
 In that respect, you only need to open a terminal on your computer and run the command:

-     testrpc
+     ganache-cli

 ## How to use Caterpillar Core